-You just got your brand new Galaxy S III and you want to capture some of the cool stuff you can do with a screen shot, but it doesn’t work the same way as other Android phones, does it?
+You just got your brand new Samsung Galaxy S3 and you want to capture some of the cool stuff you can do with a screen shot, but it doesn’t work the same way as other Android phones, does it?

-If you came to the Galaxy S III from a prior Android phone, you are most likely familiar with the “Android way” of capturing a screen; you hold down the Power button and the Volume down button simultaneously and the screenshot is captured and saved.
+If you came to the Galaxy S3 from a prior Android phone, you are most likely familiar with the “Android way” of capturing a screen; you hold down the Power button and the Volume down button simultaneously and the screenshot is captured and saved.

-There are two ways to capture a screenshot on the Galaxy S III; neither of them are the same as previous Android devices.
+There are two ways to capture a screenshot on the Galaxy S3; neither of them are the same as previous Android devices.
 For method #1, think iPhone – that is the button combination that will work on the Galaxy S III.

 - Find the screen that you want to capture